slicer69/scratch-projects/README.md

 ## Minecrab (minecrab.sb3)

-This is an underwater adventure featuring a crab (the player), a fish which drops useful items, and a shark which drops bombs.
+This is an underwater adventure featuring a crab (the player), a fish which drops rocks, and a shark which drops bombs.

 The crab runs around on the sandy bottom and can dig down into the blocks of sand, mud, and rock.
-The fish drops items such as rocks (which turn into blocks of dirt).
+The fish drops rocks (which turn into new blocks of dirt).

 Meanwhile the shark occasionally passes overhead and drops bombs which destroy blocks the bombs hit.
+When the bombs explode, the crab can be injured if it is too close.

-The crab can be controlled used the arrow keys Left and Right to run, Up to jump.
-The crab can also be controlled using the A and D keys to move left and right and the W key to jump.
+The crab can be controlled using the arrow keys Left and Right to run, Up to jump, and Down to stop.
+The crab can also be controlled using the A and D keys to move left and right.
+The W key jumps and the S key stops the crab.

 To dig, the crab moves to a block of dirt and the user clicks (with the mouse) on the block they want removed.

-That's all I've got so far.
-I'm thinking, over time, of adding a health and scoring system where bombs harm the crab, food restores the crab's health, and points are awarded for surviving longer periods of time.

-This game is a work in progress and a literal sandbox where I'm exploring what the Scratch environment can do while also making an underwater, crab-themed, Minecraft-style adventure.
+The crab has health points (represented by hearts in the upper-left corner) which are reduced when the crab is hit by an explosion.
+When the hearts are reduced to zero, the game is over.

+There are no points, but the general idea of the game is to survive as long as possible.
+The player may also wish to amuse themselves by digging in certain patterns, dodging the bombs, or designing their own "ideal crab home".
+It's a literal sandbox game.

+This game was a way to explore a number of concepts and glue them together.
+There is keyboard-driven movement for the crab and random movement for the fish.
+In fact, a lot of this game is random - the appearances of the shark, where new rocks are dropped, and when the fish and shark say something.

+There is also object touching detection, mostly with things running into blocks (like the crab, bombs, and rocks).
+Plus we need to test distance between the crab and fish as well as see how close the crab is to blocks of dirt

+Another recurring feature in the code are signals, which tell us when one character has initiated or completed an actiion.
+Falling bombs, explosions, and the crab being hit are trigger signals which felt cleaner than using global variables to pass information.